wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 [vimeo http://vimeo.com/117103275]

-Our improved signup plugin for MailChimp will proactively sign-up new subscribers to your newsletter list.
+Our improved signup plugin for MailChimp will proactively sign-up new subscribers to your MailChimp newsletter list.
 Our forms offer the same basic features that MailChimp's official plugin, but also much more.
 In addition to the form, analytics will help you track the number of form views and subscriptions.

 = Sign-Up Forms =
 Easily create sign-up forms for your MailChimp list and display it as a popup, embedded widget or a top bar.